Probabilistic unitary synthesis with optimal accuracy: Introduction

 \end{itemize}}

 The first property of the algorithm is desirable for fault-tolerant quantum computation (FTQC).
-The $\polylog{\frac{1}{\epsilon}}$-time overhead due to the synthesis algorithm does not impair a quadratic speedup achieved with a quantum computer over a classical computer since the approximation error of each unitary should satisfy $\frac{1}{\epsilon}=\poly{n}$ if a quantum circuit contains a polynomial number of single-qubit unitaries with respect to the problem size $n$.
-Due to the second property of the algorithm, we can verify that it surpasses current algorithms \cite{H17, C17, KLMPP22} with respect to the approximation error.
+The $\polylog{\frac{1}{\epsilon}}$-time overhead due to the synthesis algorithm does not impair a quadratic speedup achieved with a quantum computer over a classical computer since the approximation error of each unitary transformation should satisfy $\frac{1}{\epsilon}=\poly{n}$ if a quantum circuit contains a polynomial number of single-qubit unitaries with respect to the problem size $n$.
+Due to the second property of the algorithm, we can verify that it surpasses current algorithms \cite{H17, C17} with respect to the approximation error.
+Our algorithm also surpasses a current algorithm \cite{KLMPP22} in terms of applicability to a general single-qubit unitary transformation.